Engee documentation

 Details

-Integer coefficient , specifying the ratio of the input sampling rate to the output sampling rate.
+Integer coefficient , which sets the ratio of the sampling rate at the input to the sampling rate at the output.

 Default value